WebAssembly/component-model/design/mvp/WIT.md

 ## Top-level items

+A `wit` document starts with a `wit-version` followed by a string specifying a version of the language.
+Currently the only supported version is "0xa".

-A `wit` document is a sequence of items specified at the top level.
+Next, it contains a sequence of items specified at the top level.
 These items come one after another and it's recommended to separate them with newlines for readability but this isn't required.

 Concretely, the structure of a `wit` document is:
 ```
-wit-document ::= interface-item*
+wit-document ::= wit-version-declaration interface-item*

+wit-version-declaration ::= 'wit-version' strlit
 ```

 ## Item: `interface`